What is geotechnical engineering? Key terms, applications and survey type

 For example, based on test results, a geotechnical investigation company may recommend a certain depth for the excavations beneath a building and highlight the need to pump out groundwater intermittently due to the drainage characteristics of the soil.
 The report may also lay out other considerations such as the requirement for certain types of piled foundation and the design values relating to pavement design.

-As you may have gathered, the outputs of geotechnical reports can be many and varied – ultimately, these will depend on the type of project you are working on and the characteristics of the earth materials that are present.
+As you may have gathered, the outputs of geotechnical reports can be many and varied.
+These will depend on the type of project you are working on and the characteristics of the earth materials that are present.

 Where does Tensar fit in?